 Both the buyer and the seller have to pay certain closing expenses in South Dakota.

-Seller closing costs in South Dakota can amount to 8%-10% of the final sale price of the home.
+South Dakota Seller closing costs can amount to 8%-10% of the final sale price of the home.
 This does not include the mortgage payoff.
 The biggest closing cost (5%-6%) the seller has to pay is the listing and buyer’s agent commission.
 The remaining 3%-4% includes expenses like home inspection fee, land survey fee, HOA fees, estoppel fees, etc.

 » Seller Closing Costs: Find out what are typical closing costs for seller in the US.

 Usually, the buyers are responsible for paying most of the settlement costs in South Dakota.
-Buyers closing costs in South Dakota can amount to 2%-5% of the final sale price of the home or the mortgage amount.
+South Dakota real estate closing costs for buyer can amount to 2%-5% of the final sale price of the home or the mortgage amount.

 » Closing Costs for Buyers: Here are the typical closing costs for buyer in the US.